Skip to site content

 PINK FLOYD AT POMPEII – MCMLXXII

-Mon, Apr 28 at 8:00pm
+Mon, Apr 28 at 4:30pm, 8:00pm | Thu, May 1 at 4:30pm, 8:00pm

 PINK FLOYD AT POMPEII – MCMLXXII

 Showed some years back in a faded 35mm print, Pink Floyd’s iconic 1972 concert film returns to the Belcourt fully remastered.
-Set in the haunting ruins of the ancient Roman Amphitheater in Pompeii, it showcases the band performing music primarily from their then-current album Echoes to an ecstatic audience of none.
+Set in the haunting ruins of the ancient Roman Amphitheater in Pompeii, it showcases the band performing music primarily from their then-current album Meddle to an ecstatic audience of none.

 THE SURFER